yijing-sie/Neural-Network/README.md

 * It is also a kaggle competition, and all the details can be found [here](https://www.kaggle.com/competitions/idl-fall2021-hw1p2/overview)
 * All the work for this part can be found in [NN_speach_recognition.ipynb](NN_speach_recognition.ipynb)
+* My model achieves 0.80759 for unweighted frame-level accuracy on phoneme state labels in the `test` set